kedamitch/myblog/README.md

 myblog
 ======

-this is a blog written by nodejs, totally rendering by front-end javascript.
+This is a blog written by nodejs, totally rendering by front-end javascript.